AspireOne/aura/README.md

 ## Usage

-The bot only responds in DMs.
+The bot responds in DMs.
 Start a conversation by sending a direct message to the bot.

 ### Available Commands

-- `/prompt <new_prompt>` - Set a new system prompt for the AI's personality
+- `!prompt <new_prompt>` - Set a new system prompt for the AI's personality
-- `/clear` - Clear your conversation history
+- `!clear` - Clear your conversation history
-- `/info` - Show current conversation statistics
+- `!info` - Show current conversation statistics
-- `/setlimit <max_chars>` - Set maximum number of characters to keep in history
+- `!setlimit <max_chars>` - Set maximum number of characters to keep in history
+- `!provider <openai/openrouter>` - Set AI provider
+- `!model <model name>` - Set AI model
+- `!help` - Show help message

 ## Configuration